How to Send and Receive Money With Square Cash

 Square Cash asks for a lot more information than you need to provide when you pay with a debit card.
 I was required to verify my account for a payment under $200.
 To get verified, you have two choices: verify by providing personal information, or connect with Facebook.
 You'll need to provide the last 4 digits of your Social Security Number, and Square Cash wants your date of birth.
 If you verify with Facebook, Square Cash gets access to your friends' list, your likes, and your date of birth (and you'll still need to provide the last 4 digits of your SSN).

 Square Cash offers a pretty bare-bones service, but it does what most people need (and does it well).
 If you have any problems, there are a few ways to solve them.

-Contact support: you can’t call anybody, but you can send messages to Square Cash’s support team to resolve any issues you’re having.
+You can’t call anybody, but you can send messages to Square Cash’s support team to resolve any issues you’re having.

-Mistakes making payments: if you made a mistake, you can cancel payments as long as the recipient hasn’t yet redeemed the payment, or you can dispute the payment with Square Cash.
+If you made a mistake, you can cancel payments as long as the recipient hasn’t yet redeemed the payment, or you can dispute the payment with Square Cash.
 Payments are received automatically by recipients that have previously provided debit card information to Square Cash, but if you send an email to the wrong address (and that address is not set up with Square Cash), you might be able to cancel the payment.

-Dispute payments: if any unauthorized charges appear in your bank account, contact your bank immediately to get full protection under federal law.
+If any unauthorized charges appear in your bank account, contact your bank immediately to get full protection under federal law.
 It’s also a good idea to let Square Cash know that you’re disputing the charge.

-Keep track: to keep tabs on any Square Cash activity, you can sign up for text message alerts.
+To keep tabs on any Square Cash activity, you can sign up for text message alerts.
 To do this, you’ll need to create an account and turn on text alerts.

 Venmo is one of the most popular P2P payment methods, but that popularity has attracted scammers.